Saelyria/Braid/Documentation/UpdatingData.md

 ## Without RxSwift

 Bound tables can still be updated without RxSwift without too much hassle as well.
-Updating without RxSwift is done by passing in an additional closure to the `bind(cellType:)` method.
-This closure is passed in an 'update callback' closure that should be saved somewhere useful (likely as a property on your view controller) that can be called anytime to update the models for the section(s) the chain involves.
-Here's an example of what that might look like:
+Updating without RxSwift is done by passing a reference to a closure that takes the model or view model type to the `bind(cellType:...)` methods.
+Typically, this will be a reference to a property on your view controller.
+This reference is then set to a newly-created function that can be called to update the models or view models for the section(s).

+> If you haven't used reference pointers in Swift with `inout` arguments before, it'd be worth taking a quick pause here to read the
+'In-Out Parameters' section in the [Swift docs related to functions](https://docs.swift.org/swift-book/LanguageGuide/Functions.html).

+Here's what that looks like:

 ```swift
 var updateFirstSection: ([MyModel]) -> Void